 Maud’s Espresso K cup is a great choice if you are looking for a delicious, rich, and strong Espresso-like coffee without the jitters of caffeine.

-Maud’s Espresso-O yourself is roasted perfectly to a dark roast, which gives it a rich and complex flavor and the burnt undertones add a touch of smokiness and bitterness, which is the essence of Espresso coffee.
+Maud’s Espresso-O yourself is a dark roast coffee with a rich and complex flavor.
+The burnt undertones add a touch of smokiness and bitterness, which is characteristic of espresso coffee.

 These pods are made with 100% Arabica decaffeinated coffee beans.